A light-weight library for declarative DOM actions using data attributes

 <input type="text" id="share-link" value="https://railsdesigner.com/articles/" readonly="" class="[[data-copy-success='true']]:border-green-500">

-attribute/value is added on the target element which is used to add a green border after copied.
+A data-copy-success="true" attribute/value is added on the target element which is used to add a green border after copied.

 <button